-‘one of the finest exponents of this music’ (CDBaby on John’s recording of Haydn Piano Sonatas, 2016)
+‘One of the finest exponents of this music’ (CDBaby on John’s recording of Haydn Piano Sonatas, 2016)

 John is an internationally recognized Mozart scholar.
 He has published five books on Mozart, including an internationally best-selling biography, The Treasures of Mozart, and scholarly texts on Mozart’s Piano Sonatas and Concerti.
 Most recently, he has been involved as author and performer in The Mozart Project – a multi award-winning digital book for iPad.
 He is also a performer, specialising in 18th-century historical performance practice as a fortepianist, clavichordist and harpsichordist.
 His recent performances include appearances at Brighton Early Music Festival, LSO St Lukes, The Guildhall School of Music and Drama and King’s Place, London; a recital in the ‘Intimate Encounters’ series at Clare Hall, Cambridge; the North York Moors Music Festival; Petersham Festival; Tudeley Festival; and at the Greenwich International Early Music Festival.
 His latest CD recording project (released in May 2015) is Beethoven and the art of Arrangement (with Ensemble DeNOTE) – an exploration of two Beethoven self-arrangements for Piano Trio, Op.38 and Piano Quartet, Op.16.
 His previous solo CDs include a Mozart programme on a historic clavichord dating from 1763 in the Russell Collection, University of Edinburgh, supported by The British Academy.
 In addition to his academic work, John is a performer, principally of classical chamber music with Ensemble DeNOTE.
 A preview from Ensemble DeNOTE’s DVD on Mozart’s ‘Kegelstatt’ Trio, K.498 for Clarinet, Viola and Piano is available here.
 The full documentary may be seen on iTunesU.

-Besides research and performance, John’s career has also included many management positions in national music organisations, including his present appointments as Vice President of The Royal Musical Association and Trustee of the Horniman Museum, as well as being a member on various advisory boards, such as the British Library Journal.
+Besides research and performance, John’s career has also included many management positions in national music organisations, including appointments as Vice President of The Royal Musical Association and Trustee of the Horniman Museum, as well as being a member on various advisory boards, such as the British Library Journal.
 He is an Associate Fellow of The Institute of Musical Research, a Fellow of The Royal Historical Society and a Fellow of the Royal Society of Arts.
 In December 2014 he was elected a Senior Fellow of The Higher Education Academy.
 Some recent publications can be viewed via Trinity Laban’s Research Open Access Research Repository.

 His most recent book, Understanding Mozart’s Piano Sonatas, is published by Ashgate: http://www.ashgate.com/isbn/9780754667698